Research and data

 Data

-According to 2016-17 CDC data, up to 20% of women and up to 15.5% of men first experienced rape, physical violence, and/or stalking by an intimate partner before they turned 18.
+of youth experience rape, physical violence, and/or stalking by an intimate partner before they turn 18.

 Youth